gbeaud/azure-demos/README.md

 **This repository is shared on a best effort basis for informational purpose only with no liability, assurance or guarantees from Microsoft.
 Code should be first tested in a test environment before being deployed in any production environment.**

 By folders:
+- `adx-logs-management`: update policies for ADX to ingest logs from Azure Firewall
 - `fslogix-setup`: automatic FSLogix Windows registry configuration for AVD
 - `get-hostnames`: collect all VM names across all subscriptions, their NICs and private/public IPs
 - `nsg-bicep`: deploy NSGs using Bicep and GitHub Actions